zeratul2099/home_observe/README.md

 # home_observe
 A small python daemon which observes the home network and sends a notification, if a new host joins the network.
 It repeatedly make a 'nmap -sP -PR'-network scan and memorizes all found hosts.
-If a new host is found, it sends a notification via notifymyandroid.
+If a new host is found, it sends a notification via pushover (pushover.net).
 Found hosts will not be scanned for 14 minutes (configurable).
 This is neccassary due most mobile devices will experience a massive battery drain if pinged every few seconds.
 Hosts, which were away for more than 15 minutes (configurable) will considered a new, and a new notification is send on reappear.
 Hosts are recognized by their full network name (e.g. host1.fritz.box).
 Notification only contain the first part